paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-169-military-construction-and-military-family-housing.md

 (3) a description of the elements of military construction, including the elements specified in [section 2802(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2802/b&num=0&edition=prelim), incorporated into the repair project.

-**(e) Repair Project Defined.—** In this section, the term “repair project” means a project to restore a real property facility, system, or component to such a condition that it may effectively be used for its designated functional purpose.
+**(e) Repair Project Defined.—** In this section, the term “repair project” means a project—

+(1) to restore a real property facility, system, or component to such a condition that it may effectively be used for its designated functional purpose; or

+(2) to convert a real property facility, system, or component to a new functional purpose without increasing its external dimensions.

 ### Statutory Notes

 #### Amendments
+2016—Subsec. (e).
+Pub.
+L. 114–328 amended subsec. (e) generally.
+Prior to amendment, text read as follows: “In this section, the term ‘repair project’ means a project to restore a real property facility, system, or component to such a condition that it may effectively be used for its designated functional purpose.”

 2009—Subsec. (d)(2), (3).
 Pub.
 L. 111–84 added pars.
 (2) and (3) and struck out former par.
 (2) which read as follows: “the justification for carrying out the project under this section.”

 2004—Subsec. (b).
 Pub.
 L. 108–375, § 2801(a), substituted “$7,500,000” for “$5,000,000”.